-Earth Federation Institute(“EFI”) is 501(c)(3) educational charity and Virginia non-profit corporation.
+Earth Constitution Institute(“ECI”) is 501(c)(3) educational charity and Virginia non-profit corporation.

-The Earth Federation Institute designs, offers and conducts non-degree, not-for-credit courses in a variety of subjects.
-Specifically, Earth Federation Institute provides training on the Earth Constitution and world legislation so that students subsequently have the necessary knowledge and competence to work in the offices, administrations and civil services of the world districts and other jurisdictions defined in the Earth Constitution and world legislation.
-Earth Federation Institute maintains a permanent academic record of the non-degree, not-for-credit coursework of EFI students.
+The Earth Constitution Institute designs, offers and conducts non-degree, not-for-credit courses in a variety of subjects.
+Specifically, the Earth Constitution Institute provides training on the Earth Constitution and world legislation so that students subsequently have the necessary knowledge and competence to work in the offices, administrations and civil services of the world districts and other jurisdictions defined in the Earth Constitution and world legislation.
+Earth Constitution Institute maintains a permanent academic record of the non-degree, not-for-credit coursework of ECI students.

 EFI faculty and students study a range of global solutions that exceed the capacities of nation-states.

 EFI studies world consensus.
 We train people to address difficult matters through democratic processes, parliamentary procedure and good self-government constrained to constitutional limits.
 Our goal is to strengthen the intellect, morality, and spirit of individuals, societies, and the whole of humanity.

 EFI focuses on the rights and remedies contained in the Earth Constitution.
 We examine the history of its development by world citizens during four decades of the 20th century.
 We study its organizational functions, articles on human rights and duties, parliamentary structures, division of governmental functions and powers, and its integrated solutions to the world problems faced by humankind.
 We report the on-going sessions of the Provisional World Parliament that has met 14 times since 1982.
 In furtherance of our educational mission, we also teach leadership skills for the emerging Earth Federation and emphasize the integration between local and global systems.